arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

   schedule: "*/15 * * * * *"
   template:
       upload:
-        repositoryURL: "s3:/..."
+        repositoryPath: "s3:/..."
         credentialsSecretName: "secret-name"
 ```

-Create ArangoBackup object for each ArangoBackup in each 15 seconds and upload to repositoryURL
+Create an ArangoBackup object for each ArangoBackup every 15 seconds and upload to repositoryPath

 ## ArangoBackup Custom Resource Spec: